tacitli/Powder-Snow-Finder/README.md

 ## Powder day list visualization

 ![Powder Snow Dates by Resorts in Season 21-22](https://user-images.githubusercontent.com/86301631/208797267-2cf23552-4c6d-43a0-b6cb-b671fdce7774.png)
-One dark blue square mean a powder day in a given resorts calculated by the desired temperature and wind speed condition.
+One dark blue square means a powder day in a given resort calculated by the desired temperature and wind speed condition.

-## The resorts that observed most powder days over the last snow season
+## The resorts that observed the most powder days over the last snow season

 ![Powder Days Count by Resorts](https://user-images.githubusercontent.com/86301631/208798738-2b521f6e-2067-4428-ade2-41e56905a2b1.png)